 The bourgeois State has transformed the army into a weapon for the suppression of the working masses, and the protection of the State, i.e. the ruling class.
 In the Soviet State too the army fulfils the same functions.
-Only the workingmen's militia, arming all the people, and organised by the Trade Unions and the village communes, can be a true weapon for the protection of general liberty and well-being.
+Only the workingmen's militia, arming all the people, and organised by the Trade Unions and the village communes, can be a true weapon for the protection of general liberty and wellbeing.
 A workingmen's militia will be tantamount to the removal of the State and the class system.

 Admitting for the proletariat the guiding role in the Revolution, the Anarchists believe it would endanger the cause of liberation if any kind of privileges were instituted for them in relation lo other categories of the working people.
-Equality of rights and obligations for all from the confederation is such that it need have no fear of the widest freedom of rights for all men, independent of their social origin, so long as they work.
+Equality of rights and obligations possibility of establishing a regime of terror.
+The basic character of the communal confederation is such that it need have no fear of the widest freedom of rights for all men, independent of their social origin, so long as they work.
 As a result, true democracy, developed to its logical extreme, can become a reality only under the conditions of a communal confederation. this democracy is Anarchy.